Conferences

 Training Conferences

 The Vernacular Architecture Group offers occasional short weekend conferences aimed at those who are new to looking at vernacular buildings and/or would like the opportunity to learn more.
 The format is based on visits to buildings rather than papers.
 There is an emphasis on introducing people to examining buildings, covering basic vocabulary, some of the typical forms of vernacular buildings and how we go about investigating them.
+The latest training and study conference took place at Sutton Courtenay Abbey in Oxfordshire on 4-5 October 2025.
 Conference enquiries: please email training-conference@vag.org.uk.

 Members' Meetings

 Since 2021, we have held an online members' meeting annually in October.
 This takes the format of 10-20 minute papers being given over Zoom, on any topic related to vernacular buildings of members' choosing, perhaps highlighting a specific building, raising a problem or question, or exploring a theme.
-This year's Members' Meeting will take place on Saturday 25 October 2025.
+This year's Members' Meeting will take place on Saturday 25 October 2025 and the talks will be:

 Other Conferences and Visits